Irenekayla/Green-Software-development/01_About.md

 - What is green software development?
 - What is the environmental impact of traditional software practices?
 - What is the goal of green software development?
+- What is Sustainable Software Development Life Cycle (S-SDLC)?

 ## **1.1 What Is Green Software Development?**